 Now moving forward in time with the real-world example, the frontal boundary is now at the RDA.
-The inbound velocities are located to the south and west of the RDA ahead of the boundary and to the northwest of the RDA behind the boundary.
+The inbound velocities are located to the southwest of the RDA ahead of the boundary and to the northwest of the RDA behind the boundary.
 A sharp change in speeds indicates the location of the boundary.
-Also note the backing wind profile ahead of the front.
+Also, in this example, note the backing wind profile ahead of the front.

 The front has now passed over the RDA and is now located to its southeast.
-The winds ahead of the front (southeastern 1/3 of the display) are still from the southwest.
-The front is approximately located where the blue line is drawn.
+The winds ahead of the front are still from the southwest.
 Behind the front, the winds are now backing with height.